-In the fourth quarter of 2013, Granite incurred \$7.7 million in acquisition transaction costs.
-These costs included \$6.7 million of land transfer taxes and \$1.0 million of legal and administrative costs related to the acquisitions of the European properties that were completed in the fourth quarter of 2013 (see "SIGNIFICANT MATTERS - Acquisitions").
+Acquisition transaction costs for the three month period ended December 31, 2014 of \$0.2 million related primarily to advisory costs associated with the acquisition in December 2014.
+In the fourth quarter of 2013, Granite incurred \$7.7 million in acquisition transaction costs which included \$6.7 million of land transfer taxes and \$1.0 million of advisory costs related to acquisitions of income-producing properties in Europe that were completed in the fourth quarter of 2013.

+(2) see "SIGNIFICANT MATTERS - Series 2 Senior Debentures"